Poseidon281/Vellias-Docs/docs/FiveM/getting-started.md

 :::info

-Don't know how to create a FXSERVER LICENSE KEY then you can follow [this guide](https://support.cfx.re/hc/en-us/articles/8014850328348-How-to-create-a-server-license-key#:~:text=Just%20head%20over%20to%20https,PC%2Fserver%20hosting%20the%20server.)
+Don't know how to create a FXSERVER LICENSE KEY?
+Then you can follow [this guide](https://support.cfx.re/hc/en-us/articles/8014850328348-How-to-create-a-server-license-key)

 :::